paritytech/polkadot-sdk/docs/CONTRIBUTING.md

 These UI tests are sensible to any changes in the macro generated code or to switching the rust stable version.
 The tests are only run when the `RUN_UI_TESTS` environment variable is set.
 So, when the CI is for example complaining about failing UI tests and it is expected that they fail these tests need to be executed locally.
-To simplify the updating of the UI test ouput there is the `.maintain/update-rust-stable
+To simplify the updating of the UI test output there is the `.maintain/update-rust-stable